 Previewing the Classification

-Enable the Preview option to open a Preview Window that shows the classification result using the training data that you created.
+Enable the Preview option to open a Preview Window that shows the classification result based on the training data you created.
 The following figure shows an example.

-The Preview Window shows that roads are being classified as buildings.
-You will need to add a fourth class for roads.
+The Preview Window shows that roads are being classified as buildings, so you will need to add a fourth class for roads.

 - Disable the Preview option.